Praveen2795/Basic-Data-Analysis-Projects/README.md

 # Basic-Data-Analysis-Projects
-This repository will contain multiple Data Science projects using simple Machine Learning models
+This repository will contain multiple Data Analysis projects using Python as a programming language.